eko10/eko10/README.md

 - 👋 Hi, I'm @eko10
 - 🔭 I’m currently working on building scalable web applications with Laravel and Node.js.
-- 🌱 I’m currently learning advanced techniques in Back-End Development and improving my skills in Next.js.
+- 🌱 I’m currently learning advanced techniques in Back-End Development.
 - 👯 I’m looking to collaborate on open-source projects, especially those that involve web development or API design.
 - 🤔 I’m looking for help with mastering DevOps practices to streamline development workflows.
 - 💬 Ask me about Back-End Development, Laravel, Node.js, or anything related to full-stack development.